cedricdd/CodinGame/Synchronized Scrambles/Readme.md

 * Two UTC offset strings separated by a space (offset1 offset2)

 # Output
-* Line 1: N Count of distinct anagram time pairs found
+* Time pairs in the format: HHMM, HHMM representing the time in the two timezones printed one per line.
-* Next N lines: time pairs in the format: (hhmm, hhmm) representing the time in the two timezones.
-The entries must be sorted in lexicographical order and separated by a comma and space.
+* The entries must be sorted in lexicographical order and separated by a comma and space ,

 # Constraints
 * offset1 ≠ offset2